hdamon/crlEEG/+crlEEG/+gui/README.txt

 +render: Rendering functions for each of the datatypes in +data.

-+interface: Interfaces combine renderers with
++interface: Interfaces combine renderers with user interface structures to
+              permit exploration of the data.

-+widgets: Useful pieces of code for generating standardized UI interfaces.
++widget: Useful pieces of code for generating standardized UI interfaces.